AnilNG12/test_1/README.md

 * [Technologies Used](#technologies-used)

 ## General Information
-- Used the sample provided loan data to perform the datanalysis to understad the previously provided loans and to undestand the driving foctors for defaulters
+- Used the sample provided sample loan data to perform the data analysis to understand the previously provided loans and to derive the driving factors for defaulters

 ## Approach
-- Followed the belwo approach :
+- Followed the below approach :
-- 1. Performed the data clenup
+- 1. Performed the data clean-up
 -   i.
 Identified the null columns and deleted
 -   ii.
-Identified behaviar variables and deleted
+Identified behaviour variables and deleted
 -   iii. removed other columns which are not used for analysis ex: URL,collections_12_mths_ex_med,policy_code,acc_now_delinq,chargeoff_within_12_mths,delinq_amnt and tax_liens
 -   iv.
 Removed % Symbols  and converted tenure to int data type (ex: 32 months to 32)
 -   v.
-Removed the current loan status data from the dataframe
+Removed the current loan status data from the data frame
 -   vi.
-Performed data analysis using uni and bi variate  etc
+Performed data analysis using Uni and bi variate  etc

 ## Technologies Used